Los Altos Hills

 Stroll through Sunset’s magnificent gardens on self-guided tours, weekdays between 9 a.m. and 4 p.m.
 The gardens are part of the magazine’s Western living lab and are used by editors and staff to determine how their ideas work in a real setting.

 If you love to cook and eat international cuisine, Menlo Park has your supply headquarters: Nak’s Oriental Market.
 A downtown staple for more than 40 years, Nak’s specializes in delicious food products from Japan, the Netherlands, India, China, Germany, Thailand and other far-away places.
 A very popular shop with the locals.

 Are you into cycling?
-Check out the Silicon Valley Bicycle Coalition’s page of routes and paths, listed by city, county and region.
+Check out the Silicon Valley Bicycle Coalition’s website.

 Menlo Park Schools & Universities